Kentucky Oaks Lily Cocktail

 Over the almost 5 years that I’ve been sharing drinks for Friday Cocktails, I’ve read thousands of recipes.
 Some might sound interesting but require too much fuss and too many ingredients to really work for me…or you…in the real world.

-Then sometimes I am provided with a recipe that is simple enough and has very regular ingredients and am blown away by the first sip.
-This Kentucky Oaks Lily from Grey Goose is one of those.
+Then sometimes I am provided with a recipe that is simple and has very regular ingredients and I am blown away by the first sip.
+This Kentucky Oaks Lily cocktail from Grey Goose is one of those.

 The sweet/tart combination with vodka and lemon might remind you a bit of a Cosmopolitan but this cocktail has more cranberry juice which combined with lemon and orange liqueur was so good I had to stop sipping before I canceled getting this post completed.
 It’s true!